Marine Invasive Species Program

 - Vessel Fee Increased to $1,000 Effective April 1, 2017.
 On December 6, 2016, the Commission approved regulations that increased the fee paid by vessels with a qualifying voyage arrival at a California port.
 (See Public Resources Code, § 71215.)
 The fee was increased from $850 to $1,000.
 The Board of Equalization will begin collecting the increased fee on or after April 1, 2017.
 The fee is deposited into the Marine Invasive Species Control Fund and funds the state's Marine Invasive Species Program.

-- Invitation to comment on the development of amendments to regulations to implement and enforce California's ballast water discharge standards.
-Before initiating the formal rulemaking process, the Commission is holding an informal comment period from February 7 to March 24, 2017, to inform the amendments to regulations to implement the ballast water discharge standards and the development of protocols to assess vessel compliance (Article 4.7).
+- Proposed Modifications to Compliance Assessment Protocols for the Ballast Water Discharge Performance Standards Before initiating the formal rulemaking process, the Commission held an informal comment period from February 7 to March 24, 2017, to inform on amendments to regulations to implement the ballast water discharge standards and the development of protocols to assess vessel compliance (Article 4.7).